Skyscanner/backpack/decisions/writing-docs.md

 Use these guidelines when writing docs for components:

 ### General

-* Use British English for docs, US English for code.
+* Use British English for docs, US English for APIs and code interfaces.
+Documentation comments should use British English except when referring to API interfaces which should be quoted verbatim.

 ### Titles
 * Use sentence case.